bluesky-social/atproto-website/content/specs/auth.md

 - the URL path is `/.well-known/oauth-protected-resource`
 - response must be an HTTP 200 (not 2xx or redirect), and must be a valid JSON object with content type `application/json`
 - must contain an `authorization_servers` array of strings, with a single element, which is a fully-qualified URL

-TODO: why limit to single element instead of taking the first?

 The Authorization Server URL may be the same as the Resource Server (PDS), or might point to a separate server (e.g. entryway).
 The Authorization Server also publishes metadata, complying with the "OAuth 2.0 Authorization Server Metadata" ([RFC 8414](https://datatracker.ietf.org/doc/html/rfc8414)) standard.
 A summary of requirements: